 We offer a warm, relaxed and confidential place to talk things out.
 Talking with someone who is invested in understanding your experience and helping you reach your goals can be extremely helpful.

-We offer group, individual, and couples therapy as well as psychiatric (medication) services and assessment (testing services).
+We offer group, individual, and couples therapy as well as life coaching and assessment (testing) services.

 Here’s how you can get started with services through CWS: